Frequently Asked Questions About Medical Device INVIMA Regulatory Registration, Legal Representation, and Importer of Record in Colombia

 A third-party logistics operator will be able to import products on your behalf and store them in its INVIMA-certified storage warehouse.
 As distributors place orders with you, your logistics operator will ship products domestically to your distributors' preferred shipping address in Colombia.

-Does INVIMA need the name of my company's importer of record (IOR) in Colombia before the product registration certificate is submitted to INVIMA?
+Does INVIMA need the name of my company's importer of record (IOR) in Colombia before the product registration certificate application is submitted to INVIMA?

 Yes.
 INVIMA's medical device registration application form requires the name of your IOR upon submission.
 INVIMA has a rigorous certification process (also known as Certificado de Capacidad de Almacenamiento y Acondicionamiento or CCAA) to make sure importers of medical devices comply with storage, quality, and personnel regulations (Resolution 4002 of 2007).
 Any local entity in Colombia that has the CCAA certificate can be your importer of record (IOR).